adaltas/node-nikita-docs/src/md/usages/actions.md

 .system.execute('whoami');
 ```

 The string options is here for conveniency.
 Internally, the execute handler receive options as an object and search for the "argument" option.
-Here's an exemple:
+Here's an example:

 ```js
 nikita